Answer Engine Optimization (AEO): How to Get Your AI Tool Discovered in 2026

 The strategies in this guide-structured content, schema markup, authority building, and AI-specific optimization-work together to improve your visibility in the new search landscape.
 They also, not coincidentally, make your content better for human readers too.

-If you're building AI tools with platforms like Appaca, you're already ahead of the curve.
+If you're building software with platforms like Appaca, you're already ahead of the curve.
+Appaca is the platform for personal software-no more SaaS fatigue.
+Just describe what you need, chat with AI, and your software is ready to use in minutes.
 Your target users are AI-forward people who are more likely than average to use AI search.
 Make sure your tools and content are optimized to meet them where they're looking.

-Ready to build AI tools that people can actually find?
-Get started with Appaca to create your no-code AI application, then apply these AEO strategies to make sure your target audience discovers it-whether they're searching on Google, asking ChatGPT, or browsing with Perplexity.
+Ready to build software that people can actually find?
+Get started with Appaca to get on-demand software that works for you and your team, then apply these AEO strategies to make sure your target audience discovers it-whether they're searching on Google, asking ChatGPT, or browsing with Perplexity.

 The answer engine era is here.
 Time to optimize for it.